NehGuk/css-frameworks-ca-hk/readme.md

 ## Process

-1. Create a design or wireframe for each page
+1. Create a design or wireframe for each page OK
 2. Create a new public repository on GitHub OK
 3. Create a new project folder for this repository OK
 4. Create a new git branch for this project OK